 Do Children Get Free Health Insurance with CHIP?

-Other Low-Cost Children's Health Insurance OptionsIf your family makes too much to qualify for Medicaid and/or CHIP, you still have options for low-cost children’s health insurance, including policies through the Affordable Care Act and short-term health insurance.
+Other Low-Cost Children's Health Insurance OptionsIf your family makes too much to qualify for Medicaid and/or CHIP, you still have options for low-cost children’s health insurance, including policies through the Affordable Care Act.

 - Affordable Care Act Plans.
-More than 87% of people who enroll in plans under the Affordable Care Act (or Obamacare) qualify for tax subsidies that help lower their premiums.
-The average premium for a subsidized ACA plan in 2019 was $143 per month.
-With hundreds of plans to choose from, HealthMarkets FitScore™ can help you find the right plan for your family in minutes.
+More than 86% of people who enroll in plans under the Affordable Care Act (or Obamacare) qualify for tax subsidies that help lower their premiums.2 The average premium for a subsidized ACA plan in 2019 was $143 per month.3 With hundreds of plans to choose from, HealthMarkets FitScore™ can help you find the right plan for your family in minutes.

 Get the Right Health Coverage for Your Child

-HealthMarkets offers free council on the right health insurance plan for your child.
+HealthMarkets can help find the right health insurance plan for your child.
 We can help you quickly find an individual plan and compare quotes online.
 If an Affordable Care Act (ACA) plan isn’t for you, we can help you find coverage from available options—even if it’s a plan we don’t offer.
 Call us any time at (800) 360-1402.